Only neutered dogs will receive additional treatments in the package:

-- Rabies vaccine which protects both dogs and the community from this dangerous disease;
+- a rabies vaccine that protects both dogs and the community from this dangerous disease

 - anti-parasite treatment that prevents the spread of zoonoses (diseases that can be transmitted from

 dogs to humans) caused by intestinal parasites, and

 - a microchip, i.e., additionally ear tag for stray dogs *

 * Establishing the Dog registry is extremely important for the permanent solution of the problem of